olliw42/mLRS-docu/docs/MSPX.md

 **Important: MSP support is experimental and currently only available in the branch 'dev-mspx'.**

-MspX is a technology designed to improve the over-the-air communication for systems using the MSP protocol, such as INAV systems.
-It introduces more robust framing and parsing which reduces packet losses to the minimum, and adds features such as compression of some very large MSP messages.
-It also converts MSP messages into CRSF telemetry messages to the radio, thus providng telemetry to the radio and Lua scripts running on the radio, such as the INAV app.
+MspX is a technology designed to improve the over-the-air communication for systems using the MSP protocol, such as INAV.
+It includes the following features:
+- Robust framing and parsing which reduces packet losses to a minimum.
+- Compression of some very large MSP messages to increase probability of successful transmission.
+- MSP to CRSF message conversion which provides telemetry elements to the radio and therefore enables Lua scripts on the radio such as the INAV app to function.

-MspX is currently under test with INAV 7.1.
+MspX is currently tested for INAV 7.1.

+## Configuration

 MspX is enabled by setting the "Rx Ser Link Mode" parameter in the receiver to "mspX".